WFord26/DellServiceEntitlements/README.md

 Warranty information for service tags exported to: DellWarranty-2024-12-24-16.49.36.csv
 ```

+The CSV file requires a column named `ServiceTag`, if a CSV is not passed or passed with an incorrect table header it will create one and open it for the user to past the ServiceTag values.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes.